FrostDigital/frost-rn-base/docs/coding-conventions.md

 # Coding conventions and structure

-TL;DR: Just use prettier for auto formatting (yes, we use double quotes).
+TL;DR: Enable prettier auto formatting in VSCode and you are good to go.

 ## Auto formatting